gerrysteffen/WeddingApp/README.md

 # Wedding App

 The Wedding App (working title) is a personal project that I am pursuing.
 I aim to keep it open-source and welcome any contributions to enhance it.

 ## The Idea

-The aim of the app is to simplify event creation and guest management while providing a social platform for event participants.
-The app will allow users to manage RSVPs, gather guest information, and engage with each other through various communication and entertainment features.
+The aim of the app is to simplify event organisation and guest management while providing a social platform for event participants.
+The app will allow users to manage RSVPs, gather guest information, and engage the guests through various communication and entertainment features.

 Current apps that manage RSVPs and provide social engagement opportunities often have limitations, such as being tied to specific social networks or not offering user data ownership.
 The Wedding App aims to provide a more efficient solution for event organization and will include gamification elements to encourage platform use.